People

 About Benjamin

 Ben Culp is a research assistant for Dr. Margaret Hicken’s WorkLife Study.
 He earned his Bachelor of Science in Biopsychology, Cognition, and Neuroscience from the University of Michigan in 2023.
-Ben is particularly interested in social determinants of health outcomes and disparities.
+Ben is particularly interested in understanding health outcomes.

 David Cunningham